 Select the best-looking corn to be placed on the top as a showpiece.

-I absolutely love the simplicity of this salad and it’s perfect for a casual lunch with friends.
+I absolutely love the simplicity of this black bean avocado salad and it’s perfect for a casual lunch with friends.
 Also great for outdoor dining as the weather warms up and when the BBQ makes appearance!

 Parmesan Chipotle Corn Salad with Black Beans

 - Remove the outer leaves and silks off the corn.
-In a medium sized pot, bring water to the boil.
+In a medium sized saucepan, bring water to the boil.
 Add the corn and boil for 3 minutes.

-- Remove the corn from the pot and pat dry.
-Brush it generously with olive oil.
+- Remove the corn from the saucepan and pat dry.
+With a basting brush, brush it generously with olive oil.
 Using a grill pan, bring it to high heat.
 Place the corn on the pan and grill until the corn starts to char.
 Remove from grill pan when it is completed.

 - Place the grated cheese on a flat plate and roll the coated corn on the cheese.
 Ensure it is coated evenly.